James Attwood: Early life and education

-Attwood graduated summa cum laude from Yale University where he earned a BA in applied mathematics and a MA in statistics in 1980.
+Attwood graduated summa cum laude from Yale University where he earned a BA in applied mathematics and an MA in statistics in 1980.
 He then attended Harvard University, and earned a J.D. from Harvard Law School and an M.B.A. from Harvard Business School in 1984.

 Career

-Attwood started his career as an investment banker for Goldman Sachs, where he worked in New York City and Tokyo for eleven years.
-He subsequently served as the Executive Vice President for Strategy, Development and Planning for Verizon Communications and the GTE Corporation for four years.
-He joined The Carlyle Group in 2000, where he is a Senior Advisor.
+Attwood started his career as an investment banker for Goldman Sachs, where he worked in New York and Tokyo for eleven years.
+He subsequently served as the Executive Vice President for Strategy, Development and Planning for Verizon Communications and GTE Corporation for four years.
+He joined The Carlyle Group in 2000, where he is now a Senior Advisor.
 Between 2000 and 2017 he directed Carlyle's private equity investments in the media and telecommunications industries globally, and between 2014 and 2017 he directed the firm's investments in the technology industry as well.

 Attwood joined the board of directors of Nielsen Holdings in 2006 and was appointed its chairman in 2016.
+He stepped down in October 2022 when Nielsen was taken private.
 He also serves as chairman of the board of directors of Syniverse.
+He also served as an Independent Director at CoreSite Realty, and he formerly served as Co-Chair of Dex Media, and as director of Getty Images, Hawaiian Telcom and Insight Communications.